mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 );
 ```

-In this example, in order to correctly apply a particular style to the delete icon of `Chip`, you need to increase the specificity of your CSS classes, as shown below:
+In this example, in order to correctly apply a particular style to the delete icon of `Chip`, one option is to increase the specificity of your CSS classes, as shown below:

 ```css
 .MuiChip-root .green {